 One way to bridge this gap is by the influx of cash to help these small businesses stay in the game.
 CPG brands need to sanction working capital loans to the members of their supply chain.
 With the continuous flow of money, small businesses can omit the small gaps in operations and stay afloat.

-Are you facing any problem in your retail business?
+Are you facing any problems in your retail business?
 Let us help.
 Connect with us at firstname.lastname@example.org and let’s discuss.